-Greeting Those Other Than our Brothers
+Greeting Those Other Than Our Brothers

 For a long time now I have been pointing out that the miscegenation is inevitable in the world.
 I have been also emphasizing that the Ecumenism of the hearts is the good future for Humanity.

 Human beings do not survive in isolation.
 General fraternization is a legitimate desire that ignores borders and continues uniting human and spiritual beings, despite their woes, race, philosophy, religion, and country of origin.
 During His time on Earth, Jesus, the Ecumenical Christ, the Divine Statesman, constantly bore witness to the fact that this is the path.
-One of his phrases illustrates this well: “If you greet only your brothers, what more are you doing than others?”
+One of His sayings illustrates this well: “If you greet only your brothers, what more are you doing than others?”
 (The Gospel according to Matthew 5:47).

 Even though Brazil still has a long way to go, it does encourage and work towards the respect for the differences.
 Initiatives dedicated to such a noble purpose, therefore, deserve to be highlighted.